hizbi-github/i2c_Between_Arduino_uCs/README.md

 8.      void i2c_Tx_Arduinos (int Address, int DataToBeSent, int DataSizeinBytes);

-    Yet to be implemented.
-This function will simplify the i2c Transmission process and the overall code length.
+    This function simplifies the i2c Transmission process and the overall code length.
 An i2c Transmission is done by first selecting the slave address, then sending it the registor Byte to tell the Slave what to send.
 This is done because the slave is unable to send anything by itself, only when the master request some data, the slave can then send it.
 Next, the data is actually requested from the slave using its i2c Address and the number of Bytes the master expects to receive.
-Instead of doing this everytime, this function will be called which will perform the i2c Transmission
+Instead of doing this everytime, this function is called which will perform the i2c Transmission

 <p align="center">
   <img src="Demonstration_Images_and_Gifs\Moving_Text_Graphic_Using_Analog_Stick.gif" />